wprig/wprig/README.md

 ## Working with WP Rig
 WP Rig can be used in any development environment.
 It does not require any specific platform or server setup.
 It also does not have an opinion about what local or virtual server solution the developer uses.

+### BrowserSync
 WP Rig uses [BrowserSync](https://browsersync.io/) to enable synchronized browser testing.
 To take advantage of this feature, configure the `proxy` wrapper settings in `./dev/config/themeConfig.js` to match your local development environment.
 The `URL` value is the URL to the live version of your local site.

+### Enabling HTTPS
+In order to enable HTTPS with BrowserSync you must supply a valid certificate and key with the Subject Alternative Name of `localhost`.
+Common Name has been deprecated since 2000 ([details](https://www.chromestatus.com/features/4981025180483584)).
+Let's Encrypt has [instructions on generating a key and cert](https://letsencrypt.org/docs/certificates-for-localhost/#making-and-trusting-your-own-certificates).

+Once you have a key and cert add uncomment the `certPath` and `keyPath` values in `dev/config/themeConfig.js` and update them to the absolute paths of your key and cert.
+You will also need to update `https` to `true` in `dev/config/themeConfig.js`.
-To disable SSL certificate warnings in the browser you can either:

-    1. Use the certificate and key files included with WP Rig, located in the `dev/config/BrowserSync` directory.
-You will need to configure your computer to trust the certificate as it is self-signed to avoid browser warnings.
+In addition, to disable SSL certificate warnings in the browser you will need to trust the certificate.

-        - macOS
+    * For macOS
         1. Open Keychain Access
-            2. Drag the certificate file `dev/config/BrowserSync/wp-rig-browser-sync.crt` onto KeyChain access
+        2. Drag the certificate file onto KeyChain access
         3. Double click on the new `WP Rig` certificate in the list
         4. Expand the `trust` menu
         5. Change the `When using this certificate:` setting to `Always Trust`
         6. Close the certificate dialogue.
 You may be prompted for your computer password to save the setting

-    2. Generate your own certificate and uncomment/update the `certPath` and `keyPath` values in `dev/config/themeConfig.js` to the absolute path of your certificate and key files.
-Ensure the certificate has the proper Subject Alternative Name to avoid browser warnings as Common Name has been deprecated since 2000 ([details](https://www.chromestatus.com/features/4981025180483584)).
+Note that these steps only need to be done once and should work for multiple WP Rig based projects.

+### gulp
 WP Rig uses a [Gulp 4](https://gulpjs.com/) build process to generate and optimize the code for the theme.
 All development is done in the `/dev` folder and Gulp preprocesses, transpiles, and compiles the files into the root folder.
 The root folder files become the active theme.
 WordPress ignores anything in the `/dev` folder.

 **Note:** If you have previously used Gulp, you may encounter seemingly random errors that prevent the build process from running.
 To fix this issue, [upgrade to Gulp 4 following the steps outlined here](https://github.com/pattern-lab/edition-node-gulp/wiki/Updating-to-Gulp-4).